Every year, predictions circulate about the big trends that will change the game for SaaS companies.

 Building a SaaS product that stands out in the B2B marketplace isn’t easy.
 Customer needs, technology, and competition are constantly changing—requiring constant product innovation.

-The companies that thrive are those that are acutely attuned with how customers use the product today and how they will want to be using the product a year from now.
+The companies that thrive are those that are acutely attuned with the voice of customers and how they use the product today and how they will want to be using the product a year from now.

 This level of synchronicity can’t happen without processes that keep customer feedback central to product development.